New Phone Verification for Google Ads (formerly AdWords) Call Extension

-Perhaps most important for many of our customers and other marketers using full-service call tracking to measure click-to-call’s from AdWords, Google’s announcement is a vote of confidence.
+Perhaps most important for many of our customers and other marketers using full-service call tracking to measure click-to-call’s from Ads, Google’s announcement is a vote of confidence.
 In explaining the options for verifying the phone number, Google added this note:

 Note: If you’re using 3rd party call tracking you can still use options 2 and 3 to verify your numbers.
 If applicable, your account team may update your account’s verification status on your behalf.

 What this means for all of us who use call tracking is that Google is finally, if tacitly, endorsing the use of 3rd party call tracking.
 This change reflects an elevation of the call tracking industry within the marketing landscape to one long shared by bid management platforms and other tools that Google has built their products around supporting.